bristermitten/pdm/README.md

 This will return a `CompletableFuture<Void>` which is completed when all libraries are loaded.

 **That's it!** All dependencies should be downloaded and loaded into the classpath, including transitive dependencies.
-Any that failed will be logged gracefully.
+Any that failed will be logged and handled gracefully.

-## Repositories
-PDM has 2 default repositories:
-* Maven Central
-* Spigot - this provides the spigot classes based on the current server version.

-Custom repositories can be added with `RepositoryManager#addRepository`.
-An instance of `RepositoryManager` is exposed through `PluginDependencyManager#getManager#getRepositoryManager`.

 ## Gradle Plugin